NeerugattiMaheshKumar/Powerbi_Dashboard_project/README.md

 # Powerbi_Dashboard_project
-This is a powerbi project
+This is a powerbi HR Dashboard project

-Like this video